Maxim-Mazurok/google-api-typings-generator/gapi.client.content-v2.1/readme.md

 await gapi.client.content.localinventory.insert({ merchantId: "merchantId", productId: "productId",  });

 /*
+Provide a list of merchant's issues with a support content and available actions.
+This content and actions are meant to be rendered and shown in third-party applications.
+*/
+await gapi.client.content.merchantsupport.renderaccountissues({ merchantId: "merchantId",  });

+/*
+Provide a list of issues for merchant's product with a support content and available actions.
+This content and actions are meant to be rendered and shown in third-party applications.
+*/
+await gapi.client.content.merchantsupport.renderproductissues({ merchantId: "merchantId", productId: "productId",  });

+/*
 Creates a charge invoice for a shipment group, and triggers a charge capture for orderinvoice enabled orders.
 */
 await gapi.client.content.orderinvoices.createchargeinvoice({ merchantId: "merchantId", orderId: "orderId",  });